replicante-io/agents/docs/mappings/redis.md

   * Each redis process has a sentinel process.
   * The sentinel process runs on the same server as the redis process.
-  * The sentinel is responsible for one master set only.
+  * The sentinel is responsible for one primary only.

 This is [example 2](https://redis.io/topics/sentinel#example-2-basic-setup-with-three-boxes) from the redis sentinel documentation.